hkproj/pytorch-transformer-distributed/README.md

 11. Run the training command from below

 ### Local training

+Run the following command on any machine.
+Make sure to not run it on both, otherwise they will end up overwriting each other's checkpoints.

 `torchrun --nproc_per_node=2 --nnodes=1 --rdzv_id=456 --rdzv_backend=c10d --rdzv_endpoint=127.0.0.1:48123 train.py --batch_size 8 --model_folder "/mnt/training-data/weights"`